adityaraj5200/Spring-interview-QAs/More questions.md

 Spring Boot **reduces boilerplate** by combining **component scanning** + **auto-configuration**, while traditional Spring required explicit bean definitions in XML/Java Config.

-## Q. What are the features which are present in spring boot but not in spring?
+## Q.10: What are the features which are present in spring boot but not in spring?
-Good question — this is often asked in Spring Boot interviews.
-Here’s a clear breakdown:

----

 ### **Features in Spring Boot (not present in traditional Spring)**